Nosfer-Projects/TASK/README.md

 ## 📋 Task Overview

-This project automates the process of accepting analytical cookies on the [ING Poland website](https://www.ing.pl), according to the following scenario:
+This project automates the process of accepting analytical cookies on the [ING Poland website](https://www.ing.pl), following this scenario:

 1. Navigate to the ING homepage
-2. Open the cookie consent modal by clicking **"Customize"**
+2. Open the cookie consent modal by clicking **"Dostosuj"** (Customize)
 3. Enable analytical cookies
-4. Confirm the selection by clicking **"Accept selected"**
+4. Confirm the selection by clicking **"Zaakceptuj zaznaczone"** (Accept selected)
 5. Verify that the appropriate cookies are stored in the browser

 ---